nmarian85/cloudera.cloud/README.md

 * If installing or deleting CDE/CML/CDW clusters please define them in the env variable list (e.g. `CML_CLUSTERS` when working with CML clusters)

 * Commit the code and run the pipeline

+# TODO: Add section with documentation for each cluster type